radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/06-naming-context-commands.md

 # Naming Context Commands

-This chapter describes how to create persistent caches, naming contexts, proxy naming contexts, and backup images of RadiantOne Universal Directory (HDAP) stores.
+This chapter describes how to create persistent caches, naming contexts, proxy naming contexts, and backup images of RadiantOne Directory (HDAP) stores.
 It also describes how to delete naming contexts and their caches.
 These commands can be set using <RLI_HOME>/bin/vdsconfig.

-## Proxy Views and Universal Directory (HDAP) Stores
+## Proxy Views and RadiantOne Directory (HDAP) Stores

-Proxy naming contexts and Universal Directory stores can be created and managed from the Main Control Panel, Directory Namespace tab.
+Proxy naming contexts and RadiantOne Directory stores can be created and managed from the Main Control Panel, Directory Namespace tab.

 ![New naming context](Media/Image6.1.jpg)